China outraged as Japanese lawmakers visit shrine to war dead

 Internal Affairs Minister Yoshitaka Shindo was the most senior of about 160 lawmakers to visit the shrine to mark the festival, which runs until Sunday.
 A deputy chief cabinet secretary also went.

-"I visited the shrine in a private capacity," Shindo said, noting that his grandfather is honoured there.
+"I visited the shrine in a private capacity," Shindo said, noting that his grandfather is honored there.
 "I do not think this should become a diplomatic issue."

 Sino-Japanese ties have been overshadowed for years by what China says has been Japan's refusal to admit to atrocities committed by Japanese soldiers in China between 1931 and 1945.